Uzair05/MNIST_Kaggle/README.md

 ### What it is:

 I plan on making a Machine Learning model that implements CNN.
 I will be using the MNIST dataset to make predictions on handwritten characters.
-To do so I will implement CNN using the tensorflow library.
+To do so I will implement CNN using the [tensorflow](https://www.tensorflow.org/) library.
+Datasets imported from [kaggle](https://www.kaggle.com/c/digit-recognizer).

 ### How to use it: